deohs/coders/demos/models/many_models_with_lmer.md

 We could use `nest()` for the following steps in a single pipeline, using `tidy()` for confidence intervals, but the terms might be misaligned.

-Instead, using a stepwise approach, we retain the term names, use `confint()` to get confidence intervals, join on the terms and the formula number, and show the results to compare the two methods of getting confidence intervals.
+Instead, using a stepwise approach, we retain the term names, use `confint.merMod()` to get confidence intervals, join on the terms and the formula number, and show the results to compare the two methods of getting confidence intervals.

 ```r